nitthilan/kaggle_face_feature_detection/readme.md

 	247current validation loss 0.056043914015213

 Points to remember:
-	- convolution networks expects input to be a 3d or 4d vector and not just a 2d vector so add 1x96x96
+	- convolution networks expects input to be a 3d or 4d vector and not just a 2d vector so add view as 1x96x96
+	- add model supporting convolutional network
+		- nn.Reshape helps in converting the 2D netwrok to linear network.
+Size is image width * image width * num features in convolutional layer
+	- Converting to cuda:
+		- require 'cunn'
+   		- torch.setdefaulttensortype('torch.FloatTensor')
+   		- model:cuda()
+   		- criterion:cuda()

 Questions to be answered:
 	- storing and restoring models